WHAT DO THEY EXPECT?

 • teach hatred, racism, ethnic or religious bias

 • Results can be similar to ‘coldness’, but more severe.
-Children need to feel safe and loved to explore the world around them, and to form healthy relationships.
-Experience cruelty from their caretakers causes the world to stop making sense – so that social, emotional, and mental development of the child are hindered & prolonged.
+Children need to feel safe & loved to explore the world around them, and to form healthy relationships.
+Experiencing cruelty from their caretakers prevents the world from making sense – so that social, emotional, and mental development of the child are hindered & prolonged.

-DEF: A pattern of assaultive and/or coercive behaviors in the family, including physical, sexual and emotional abuses, as well as economic coercion that adults use against their intimate partners to gain power and control in their relationship.
+DEF: A pattern of assaults &/or coercions in the family, including physical, sexual and emotional abuses, as well as economic duress that adults use against their intimate partners to gain power and control in their relationship.

 • This includes parents battering the child, exposing children to the adults harming each other or another sibling, as well as cruelty & inhumane acts against animals, in & out of the home.